Regional Scope Notice

 Impact on Fisheries and Dependent Communities

 Along the Narmada River basin, thermal discharges have altered fish populations that sustain thousands of traditional fishing families.
-In the Bargi reservoir region, fishermen report a 25-35% income reduction over the past decade as commercially valuable species decline.
+In the Bargi reservoir region, local livelihood surveys conducted between 2015 and 2024 report an estimated 25–35% income reduction among fishing households, as commercially valuable species decline (CPCB 2024 Livelihood Impact Survey).

 In coastal Tamil Nadu, traditional fishing communities have documented shifting fish migration patterns due to thermal “barriers” that some species avoid.
 This forces fishermen to travel farther from shore, creating economic hardship and safety risks.
 Women in fishing communities, who traditionally handled post-harvest processing and local sales, have been particularly affected as their role in the value chain is disrupted.